ai-opertating-model/ai-operating-model/README.md

 ### Roadmap
 This is our plan to develop and publish this operating model
 - **Prototype** - you're looking at it.
 We want to create the initial structure and seed content for contributors to provide feedback on how to create it.
-The focus will be on the AI Operating Model and the
+The focus will be on the AI Operating Model and the Data Governance programs.
-- **MVP** - the initial version for enterprise teams to field test and provide feedback on the structure and effectiveness.
+- **MVP** - the initial version for early adopting enterprise teams to field test and provide feedback on the structure and effectiveness.
+The focus will be on AI Ideation and AI Command Center Programs.
-- **V1** -
+- **V1** - the hardened and validated version of the operating model for mass publication and sharing.

 ### Project Sponsor